starfixdev/starfix/starfish/README.md

 # starfish project
-This apps receives a git repository URI,clones the repository and opens an editor(vscode,eclipse,idea etc) on it
+This apps receives a git repository URI,clones the repository and opens an editor(vscode,eclipse,idea etc) on it.

 ![Starfish](https://github.com/fahad-israr/Images-for-Readme/raw/master/starfish.png)

 #### This sub-directory contains the source files for the starfish application.
 Insatallation and Usage are elaborated in the `../install/os_name` directory as some instructions are platform specific.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.